niuiic/modern-neovim-configuration/README.md

 Terminal: Alacritty (a GPU-accelerated terminal emulator)

-Neovim(v0.8+): Build from source with LuaJIT only.
+Neovim: V0.8+ (build from source with LuaJIT only)

 ## Screenshot